bhavya-tech/celeryviz/CONTRIBUTING.md

    Get creative!
 Add your feature or fix that pesky bug.
 And remember: no idea is too small we appreciate everything!

 5. 🧪 **Test your changes**
+  - Ensure redis is running locally on default port `6379` and no other services are using `/0` channel before running tests.

     ```bash
     pytest